The Holy Spirit: The Holy Spirit

 The Bible does not have a section titled “The Holy Spirit.”
 We learn about the Spirit a little here and a little there, as Scripture happens to mention what the Spirit does.
 The Old Testament gives us only a few glimpses.

 God’s Spirit was given to Saul and later taken away (1 Samuel 10:6; 16:14).
 The Spirit gave David plans for the temple (1 Chronicles 28:12).
-The Spirit inspired prophets to speak (Numbers 24:2; 2 Samuel 23:2; 1 Chronicles 12:18; 2 Chronicles 15:1; 20:14; Ezekiel 11:9; Zechariah 7:12; 2 Peter 1:21).
+The Spirit inspired prophets to speak (Numbers 24:2; 2 Samuel 23:2; 1 Chronicles 12:18; 2 Chronicles 15:1; 20:14; Ezekiel 11:5; Zechariah 7:12; 2 Peter 1:21).

 In the New Testament, too, the Spirit caused people to speak, including Elizabeth, Zechariah and Simeon (Luke 1:41, 67; 2:25-32).
-John the Baptist was filled with the Spirit even from birth (Luke 1:15).
-His most important work was announcing the arrival of Jesus, who would baptize people not only with water, but with “the Holy Spirit and with fire” (Luke 3:16).
+John the Baptist was filled with the Spirit from birth (Luke 1:15).
+John’s most important work was announcing the arrival of Jesus, who would baptize people not only with water, but with “the Holy Spirit and with fire” (Luke 3:16).

-Jesus’ most important teachings about the Holy Spirit come in the Gospel of John.
-First, people must be “born of water and the Spirit” (John 3:5).
+Some of Jesus’ most important teachings about the Holy Spirit come in the Gospel of John.
+First, people must be “born of water and Spirit” (John 3:5).
 People need a spiritual renewal, and this does not come from inside themselves: it is a gift of God.
 Although spirit can’t be seen, the Holy Spirit does make a difference in our lives (verse 8).

-Jesus also taught, “If anyone is thirsty, let him come to me and drink.
-Whoever believes in me, as the Scripture has said, streams of living water will flow from within him” (John 7:37-38).
-John adds this explanation: “By this he meant the Spirit, whom those who believed in him were later to receive” (verse 39).
 The Holy Spirit satisfies an internal thirst.
 He gives us the relationship with God that we were created for.
 We receive the Spirit by coming to Jesus, and the Spirit can fill our lives.

 Jesus promised that the Spirit would teach the disciples and remind them of what Jesus had taught (John 14:26).
 The Spirit taught them things that they could not understand before Jesus’ resurrection (John 16:12-13).

-The Bible does not command any believer to seek the baptism of the Holy Spirit.
-Instead, every believer is encouraged to be continually filled with the Holy Spirit (Ephesians 5:18)—to be fully responsive to the Spirit’s lead.
-This is a continuing duty, not a one-time event.
+The Bible does not command anyone to seek the baptism of the Holy Spirit.
+Instead, believers are encouraged to be continually filled with the Spirit (Ephesians 5:18)—to respond to him in everything.
+This is a continuing relationship, not a one-time event.
+Rather than seeking a miracle, we are to seek God, and we leave it to God’s decision as to whether miracles happen.

 The Spirit encouraged the church and set leaders in it (Acts 9:31; 20:28).
 He spoke to Peter and to the church at Antioch (10:19; 11:12; 13:2).
-He inspired Agabus to predict a famine and Paul to pronounce a curse (11:28; 13:9).
-He led Paul and Barnabas on their journeys (13:4; 16:6-7) and helped the Jerusalem council come to a decision (15:28).
+He inspired Agabus to predict a famine (11:28).
+He led Paul and Barnabas on their journeys (13:4; 16:6-7) and helped an early church meeting come to a decision (15:28).
 He sent Paul to Jerusalem and warned him what would happen (20:22-23; 21:11).
 The church existed and grew only through the Spirit working in the believers.

 The Spirit and believers today